You will need to provide:

 Return the completed application to a Service SA customer service centre.

-If you live more than 100 kilometres from a Service SA customer service centre you can lodge and pay for the initial registration at your nearest police station (except for residents of Ceduna, Coober Pedy and Kingscote who can go to Australia Post).
+If you live more than 100 kilometres from a Service SA customer service centre you can lodge and pay for the initial registration at your nearest police station.
+Residents of Ceduna, Coober Pedy and Kingscote can go to Australia Post.

 The fee to register your vehicle, trailer or motor bike can be calculated by using the EzyReg general fee enquiry.

 After you pay the fee a registration details certificate will be issued to you or sent in the mail.

 Traffic cameras can detect unregistered vehicles, trailers or motor bikes to ensure that everyone contributes towards ongoing road maintenance and upgrades that are funded by registration fees and has compulsory third party insurance.